Aika-Misawa/Data-Cleaning---World-Layoffs/README.md

 # Data Cleaning with SQL: World-Layoffs

 ## Project Overview and Objectives
-Data cleaning using SQL using kaggle's world layoffs dataset.
+Data cleaning with SQL using kaggle's world layoffs dataset.
 The goal for this project was to ensure quality and consistency by doing the following:<br/>
 1. Remove Duplicates<br/>
 2. Standardize the Data<br/>
 3. Look at null Values or blank values<br/>